 - What is the difference between single and double interlock preaction systems?

-Double Interlock describes a type of Preaction systems that requires two events to occur before the deluge valve will open and allow water to flow into the sprinkler piping.
-A good analogy is a door with two locks.
-You must open both locks before the door will open.
-Double Interlock Preaction Systems are not a "true" Preaction system.
-Double Interlock Preaction Systems were developed for freezers and refrigerated warehouses; however, they are often specified for computer rooms.
-Some approval authorities limit their use to freezers and refrigerated warehouses.
+Double Interlock describes a type of preaction system that requires two events to coexist before the deluge valve will open and allow water to flow into the sprinkler piping.
+A good analogy is a door with two locks—both must be unlocked before the door will open.
+Double Interlock preaction systems were originally developed for freezers and refrigerated warehouses but are often specified for computer rooms.
+Some approval authorities, however, continue to limit their use to freezers and refrigerated warehouses.

-NFPA 13 states that a compressor must have a capacity capable of restoring the required system pressure within 30 minutes, except for refrigerated spaces maintained below -5°F, in which case the time requirement becomes 60 minutes.
-To properly size the compressor to meet these requirements, one must calculate the volume or capacity of the entire sprinkler piping system in cubic feet.
-Once this is known, the horsepower of the compressor may be chosen based on the cubic feet per minute of compressed air it provides.
-To determine the volume limitations stipulated by NFPA 13 for these systems, the total piping volume must be converted from cubic feet to gallons (1 ft³ = 7.48 gal.).
+NFPA 13 states that a compressor must have the capacity to restore the required system pressure within 30 minutes, except for refrigerated spaces maintained below -5°F, in which case the time requirement becomes 60 minutes.
+To properly size the compressor you must calculate the volume or capacity of the entire sprinkler piping system in cubic feet.
+Once this is known, calculate the cubic feet per minute necessary by dividing the capacity of the system by the time requirement listed above, and then select a compressor based on the cubic feet per minute of compressed air it provides at the required system pressure.
+To determine the volume limitations stipulated by NFPA 13 for dry and double interlock preaction systems, the total piping volume must be converted from cubic feet to gallons (1 ft³ = 7.48 gal.).

-Reliable offers both black steel and galvanized trim styles for use with our dry pipe valve trims.
-However, the installing contractor needs to be aware the galvanized trim is a requirement in those jurisdictions following The National Fire Alarm Code NFPA 72 (1991 or 1993 editions, section 5-7.2, and NFPA 72, 1990 edition and earlier, section 3-4.1.2) regarding water-flow alarm initiating devices (pressure switches).
-This section requires that "piping between the sprinkler system and a pressure actuated alarm-initiating device shall be galvanized or of nonferrous metal or other approved corrosion-resistant material of not less than 3/8" nominal pipe size."
-This is not a concern with our Model LDX Dry Pipe Valve Systems since the LDX trim only comes in galvanized.
-However, if just a water motor gong is used, black steel trim is permitted.
+In general, the trim sets offered by Reliable are galvanized, but certain valves are offered with a black steel trim option.
+When specifying the trim, the installing contractor needs to be aware that galvanized trim is a requirement in those jurisdictions following The National Fire Alarm Code NFPA 72 (1991 or 1993 editions, section 5-7.2, and NFPA 13, 1990 edition and earlier, section 3-4.1.2) regarding water flow alarm initiating devices (pressure switches).
+These standards require that "piping between the sprinkler system and a pressure actuated alarm initiating device shall be galvanized or of nonferrous metal or other approved corrosion-resistant material of not less than 3/8" nominal pipe size."

 Preaction systems are interlocked systems that require a supplemental detection system in the same area as the sprinkler system.
 Operation of the deluge (preaction) valve is dependent upon activation of a detector, or both a detector and a sprinkler.

-Single interlock preaction systems require that only a detector operate to cause the deluge valve to trip.
+Single interlock preaction systems require a single event—a detector to operate—in order for the deluge valve to trip.
+The detection system is more sensitive than the fire sprinklers and will operate first.
 Once the valve trips, water fills the system piping.
-Water will not be discharged until a sprinkler operates due to the heat of the fire.
+Water will not be discharged until a sprinkler operates due to the increasing heat of the fire.
 Given that water is present at the sprinkler at the time of sprinkler operation, single interlock preaction systems are treated as wet systems from a design standpoint.

 Double interlock preaction systems require that both a detector AND a sprinkler operate before causing the valve to trip.
-A good analogy is a door with two locks.
-You must open both locks before the door will open.
-Once the valve trips, water will flow into the system piping and discharge immediately out of the open sprinkler(s).
-Given that the water is back at the valve at the time the sprinkler operates, double interlock preaction systems are treated as dry-pipe systems from a design standpoint, and all of the rules governing the design of dry-pipe systems must be applied to double interlock preaction systems.
+A good analogy is a door with two locks—both must be unlocked before the door will open.
+Once the valve trips, water will flow into the system piping and immediately discharge out of the open sprinkler(s).
+Given that the water is held at the valve until the sprinkler operates, double interlock preaction systems are treated as dry-pipe systems from a design standpoint, and all of the rules governing the design of dry-pipe systems must be applied to double interlock preaction systems.